Domestic Violence Defense Lawyers

 • Showing that the victim was being vindictive

-• There was a consensual or mutual confrontation or combat
+• Showing there was a consensual or mutual confrontation or combat

 Once you call the Panella Law Firm, we can start fighting these charges from the beginning to get them dropped, amended, or diverted.
 Our domestic violence attorneys in Orlando can help by: